AnnaGenina/pyGravSphere/README.md

 ### Pre-processing your data

 Excellent!
 Now you're ready to create your MCMC input files.
 This includes binned velocity dispersion, surface brightness, half-light radius and two virial shape parameters.
-You might even have a different way of computing these, in which case I would advise to output your pre-processed data in the same format as we do here.
+You might even have a different way of computing these, in which case you should output your pre-processed data in the same format as we do here.

 *Note that, after the pre-processing, the positions of the stars are now in **kiloparsecs** .*